Availability for ceremonies – updated September 2020

 I have been told that my ‘style’ is personal, professional, sensitive and empathetic and that families find me approachable and accessible.
-My aim is to ensure they have complete confidence that the ceremony, their ceremony, will be just right and will fully reflect their own and their loved one’s needs and wishes.
+My aim is to ensure you have complete confidence that the ceremony, your ceremony, will be just right and will fully reflect your own and your loved one’s needs and wishes.

-As for my other interests, I am an avid badminton player and enjoy walking, gardening and reading.
-I also make bowls and sculptures from kiln fired glass, exhibiting in various galleries in Cheltenham and beyond.
+As for my other interests, I am an avid badminton player and enjoy walking, gardening, cycling and reading.
+I also make bowls and sculptures from kiln fired glass, and have exhibited in various galleries in Cheltenham and beyond.

 I look forward to hearing from you if you feel I can help with your arrangements.